tericcabrel/me/README.md

 - The tracking respects user privacy and only works when the `NEXT_PUBLIC_GA_ID` is set
 - **Development mode protection**: Analytics are disabled in development (`NODE_ENV !== 'production`) to prevent test data from polluting your analytics

-### Files involved

-- `components/google-analytics.tsx` - Main GA component and A utility functions
-- `app/layout.tsx` - Where GA is integrated

 ## Development

 ```bash